 You can choose your mode.

-I understand that people live in different areas and have different needs.
+We understand that people live in different areas and have different needs.
 The Black needs to be there for everyone, so we also decided to offer the Black in each mode as a base.
 In Everyday Mode, the 700x45c wheels and tires are sized for efficiency on or off-road, but are biased towards a paved surface.
 If you spend the majority of your time in the dirt, you can opt for a 27.5x2.2" trail oriented wheelset as standard.

 Hydraulic disc brakes work in any weather condition.